Overview

 Note: You can download the block diagram as a PDF!

-myPhone v1 uml block diagram
+myPhone v2 firmware uml block diagram

 Video